Search

 4 pounds beef short rib bones, or marrow

-1 1/2 pound beef brisket, or flank
+1 1/2 pounds beef brisket, or flank

 8 quarts water, separated